Why Are So Many Doctors Broke? Is It Worth the Debt?

 Third, doctors continue to make less money than they did before.
 And this includes nearly all 44 medical specialties.

-For doctors who are already spending to the limits of their salaries with huge mortgages, car payments, business costs, and other luxuries, a decreased salary can have a huge impact.
-You might be able to cut back by going on fewer vacations or eating out less frequently, but many accrued costs are locked in, such as a mortgage payment, car loan, or leased rental space for your practice.
+For doctors who are already spending to the limits of their salaries, with huge mortgages, car payments, business costs, and other luxuries, a reduced salary can have a significant impact.
+You might be able to cut back by taking fewer vacations or eating out less frequently, but many accrued costs are locked in, such as a mortgage payment, a car loan, or a leased rental space for your practice.

 4 | Increasing Costs of Private Practice